confirado/apto-one-core/Tests/cypress/_README.txt

 classes folder
 -------------------------------------------------------------

-As said we write classes to prevent code duplication for our tests.
-We try to name classes similar to what they test or prevent code duplication. for example, we have product class that contains methods that are used in product page testing in e2e folder. classes that are for page testing are grouped into pages folder.
+As said, we write classes to prevent code duplication for our tests.
+We try to name classes similar to what they test or prevent code duplication.
+For example, we have product class that contains methods that are used in product page testing in e2e folder.
+Classes that are for page testing are grouped into pages folder.

-In commmon folder as the name suggests we have classes that can be used not only in one page but in many.
-Like in our main application here we have also divided all common methods into 3 different classes: backend, core, frontend (you can guess already why). in backend we have methods that are for backend testing only, in frontend only for frontend and in core methods that can be used both in frontend and in backend.
+In common folder as the name suggests we have classes that can be used not only in one page but in many.
+Like in our main application here we have also divided all common methods into 3 different classes: backend, core, frontend (you can guess already why).
+In backend we have methods that are for backend testing only, in frontend only for frontend and in core methods that can be used both in frontend and in backend.

 In elements folder we have classes for testing small pieces of code like form inputs, tables, some custom components